Posted on

 The Bottom Line on Teflon

-Older Teflon pans are safe if kept below 464°F, but it’s easy to overheat them accidentally.
+Older Teflon pans are safe if kept below 464°F, but it’s easy to accidentally overheat them.
+And overheated Teflon (PTFE) fumes can kill pet birds and cause flu-like symptoms in humans.

-Studies show that newer PFOA-free pans may not be any better.
+Studies show that newer PFOA-free pans may not be any better, and natural “stone” pans offer no safety improvement (you’re still cooking on Teflon).
 Regardless of food and air safety, PFAS coatings pollute the environment when old pans hit the landfill.

-With these drawbacks, it makes sense to want an alternative.
+Given these drawbacks, it makes sense to avoid any PFAS-based pan.
 Use the following cookware instead:

 Best Non-Stick Alternatives: Overview